k9securityio/k9-cdk/README.md

     policy: keyPolicy
 });
 ```

-Note: You must enable the `@aws-cdk/aws-kms:defaultKeyPolicies` feature ([example](cdk.json)) so that k9's policy is accepted unchanged by the KMS CDK construct.

 The example stack demonstrates full use of the k9 S3 and KMS policy generators.
 Generated policies: